Recipes Air Fryer Recipes Air Fryer Vegetable Recipes Air Fryer Roast Potatoes

 Oil

-The more oil you use, the crisper the potatoes will turn out (but also the less healthy they will be!).
-To make a healthier version of these roasted potatoes, you can use olive oil spray.
+The more oil you use, the crisper the potatoes will turn out.
+To make a calorie-lighter version of these roasted potatoes, you can use olive oil spray instead of regular oil.

-Note: but be sure to use the type that spritzes rather than an aerosol, as aerosol sprays can damage the non-stick coating of your air fryer basket.
+Note: Choose an oil spray that spritzes rather than an aerosol, as aerosol sprays can damage the non-stick coating of your air fryer basket.

 How to roast potatoes in the air fryer

-1. Peel the potatoes and cut them into 1-2 inch sized pieces.
+Cut into evenly sized chunks, about 1-1½ inches (3-4 cm).
 The smaller they are, the quicker they will cook.

 Cut potatoes on a dish towel and in a bowl.